How to Connect Two Routers properly

 1. Open your browser and then enter the gateway IP address.
 A login page will open.

-2. Enter WIFI router login username & Password (information from the bottom of router or documentation).
+2. Enter the WIFI router login username & Password (information from the bottom of the router or documentation).

-3. After successful login, you will find a column on the left side of the page click on DHCP.
-Disable DHCP address.
+3. After a successful login, you will find a column on the left side of the page.
+Click on DHCP.
+Turn off the DHCP address.

 4. Again, on the left side column, you’ll find wireless; click on it.
-Select WIFI settings, enable WDS (Wireless Distribution System).
+Select WIFI settings and enable WDS (Wireless Distribution System).

-5. Scroll down and enter SSID and BSSID of the primary router.
+5. Scroll down and enter the primary router’s SSID and BSSID.

 In case if you don’t have SSID and BSSID details:

-• Note down SSID, BSSID, WIFI password, and channel number of your primary router.
+• Note down your primary router’s SSID, BSSID, WIFI password, and channel number.

 • Click on connect that is against your primary network to bridge.

-We can change the WIFI SSID name.
-Save the settings that we have configured and then reboot the router.
-Since SSID is changed, we will be disconnected from our network.
-Now connect to the new WIFI SSID name with the same password which we have used.
+We can change the WiFi SSID name.
+Save the settings that we have configured, and then reboot the router.
+Since the SSID has been changed, we will be disconnected from our network.
+Now, please connect to the new WiFi SSID name using the same password that we used.

 Points to Remember

-• If both the primary and the secondary routers are wireless, there might be disturbances in network connectivity due to the meddling of signals.
-In that case, make sure to choose different channels for the primary and the secondary channels.
+• If both the primary and the secondary routers are wireless, signal interference might disturb network connectivity.
+In that case, choose different primary and secondary channels.

 • Always place the primary and the secondary routers near the computer before connecting the routers.